friction2d/friction2d.github.io/_drafts/friction-096.md

 ### Supported systems

-* Microsoft Windows 10/11
+* Microsoft Windows (N) 10/11
-  * [Visual C++ Redistributable 2017](https://aka.ms/vs/17/release/vc_redist.x64.exe) or higher is needed on Windows 10
+  * Visual C++ [Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) 2017 or higher is needed on Windows 10
 * Ubuntu 22.04/23.10/24.04 and compatible
 * Red Hat Enterprise Linux 7.9/8.x/9.x and compatible
 * Generic Linux (glibc 2.17+/libgcc 4.8.5+)

 #### Linux notes

 We have a universal Linux build recommended for most users.
-It's provided as a portable tarball, RPM, AppImage and Flatpak.
+It's provided as a portable tarball, RPM and AppImage.

 * They are all identical, only the package format differs
-* Flatpak is sandboxed with limited access to the file system
 * Third-party dependencies are kept in sync with the Windows build, only the compilers differ

 Ubuntu packages are built against system dependencies and differs from our universal build.